cuidaquan/sui-swap/OPERATION_GUIDE.md

 1. When performing exchange operations, make sure to set an appropriate `min_amount_out` to prevent losses due to price volatility
 2. Transaction deadline (deadline) should be set to a future timestamp, in seconds
 3. Before operating on the mainnet, it's recommended to thoroughly test on the testnet
-4. Record all important object IDs to avoid losing access